cyanial/notes/design_patterns/README.md

 > The goal of the Builder pattern is to define a component dedicated entirely to piecewise construction of a complicated object or set of objects.

 `Simple Builder` && `Fluent Builder`

+### Factories

+> Factory is different from Builder in that, with a Factory, you typically create an object in one go, whereas with Builder, you construct the object piecewise by providing information in parts.

+`Factor Method` &&  `Factor`

+With the `friend` features in C++, it may be no need to use `inner factory`.